joshbrucker/discordjs-utils/README.md

 `wrapAround` (false): Whether to allow paging past ends of the embed list, which just loops back to the start or end.

-`resetTimerOnClick` (true): Whether a button click will reset the timer for deactivating buttons.
+`resetTimerOnPress` (true): Whether a button press will reset the timer for deactivating buttons.

 ```javascript